Core Advisory Group: Meet The Team

 Chris is currently the Project Director for The New Futures Academy.
 He brings over 12 years of leadership experience in 16 – 19 FE Education and is currently a Subject Leader in Photography at Plymouth College of Art.
-He also teaches Counselling part time at Heartwood Counselling and Psychotherapy Training Ltd and runs his own private counselling practice.
-He is highly experienced in delivering and managing education for young people; from mentoring and pastoral care to course design, assessment and moderation.
+He is also a qualified counsellor.
+Chris is highly experienced in delivering and managing education for young people; from mentoring and pastoral care to course design, assessment and moderation.
 During his career as an educator, Chris has been highly active in bringing sustainability and environmental awareness into FE (and HE) arts curricula; it is partly these activities that led him to design and initiate the New Futures Academy.

 Chris is passionate about helping young people achieve their potential and cares very much about helping young people navigate their way through the challenging transition into adulthood whilst preparing for their futures.
 He also believes that all education (and personal development) ultimately should be informed by a deep, embodied and caring relationship with the natural world.
 His work for The Academy is also motivated by his belief that education is on the frontline of where the paradigm shift to ecological consciousness needs to happen.

 Ben is the Director of Operations for Big Creative Training - a creative industry career training organisation based in London.